El Yunque National Forest – Rain Forest 101

 Plan Ahead

 Due to the rain, the trails can be slippery – wear appropriate foot wear (sneakers or hiking shoes) .
 A day in the cool rain forest is a very popular place for tourists and locals alike – so it can get busy.
 To avoid the worst crowds, go on a week day, and stay away on holiday weekends!
-Open daily 7:30 a.m.-5:30 p.m.
+Open daily 8 a.m.-5 p.m.
 Ranger stations are open 9-5.
-The gates close at 6:00pm, so make sure you are out by then, or your car WILL get locked in for the night.
+The gates close at 5:00pm, so make sure you are out by then, or your car WILL get locked in for the night.

-Note: Camping was allowed in certain parts of El Yunque with a permit.
+Note: Camping WAS allowed in certain parts of El Yunque with a permit.
 But post Maria, they have not started giving permits, so no camping currently allowed.
-You need to fill out your camping permit paperwork two weeks in advance of intended camping stay to provide ample time for processing.
-They have a pamphlet that will show camping areas and rules.
-Here is the permit form.
+They may restart that in the future .

 Hints: It rains quite often in the rain forest (especially in the afternoon), so try to go earlier in the day and bring some light rain gear with you.
 It is humid and tropical, so it can be hot hiking.
 Bring plenty of water.
 And for safety’s sake, stay on the trails.
 If you see a mongoose – stay away – as they may be rabid.
 Beware of flash floods in rivers.
 Hike on marked trails.
 Use common sense!
 There is a list of other things the Forest Service recommends on their website.